Andrew Terrill

 moose bull with beard colorado 2 november 2024

 What incredibly majestic citizens bull moose are!
-October, Helm Lake.

-A placid cow moose deep in the forest beneath Gray Wolf Mountain.
+A placid cow moose deep in the forest.
 I was off trail and spotted her as I stole around a corner.
 I quickly backed up, grabbed a couple of shots through the limbs of a tree, then followed a long detour to give her space.
 Most of my moose encounters have been like that, including with big males.
 Once I walked around a spruce thicket and there the bull was, perhaps fifteen feet away, already moving its head and feet in displeasure.
 I spun on the spot in one smooth motion (in an instinctive imitation of John Cleese doing the same once in Fawlty Towers) and the spruce were once again between us!

-moose Guanella Pass Colorado 24 July 2023
+moose Colorado 24 July 2023

-moose splashing moose guanella pass 7-24-23
+moose splashing moose 7-24-23

 The bull moose fighting its way through mud to get into deeper water.
-July, Deadman’s Lake.

-Moose and mallard, July, Deadman’s Lake.
+Moose and mallard, July.

-ptarmigan spindrift guanella pass 24 feb 2024
+ptarmigan spindrift 2024

 Ptarmigan in frigid winter conditions.
 I find the resilience of these citizens profoundly inspiring!
-January, Guanella Pass.

-ptarmigan summer guanella pass 8 august 2023
+ptarmigan summer august 2023

 Ptarmigan, summer plumage.
-August, above Hells Hole.
+August.

-ptarmigan in the spindrift guanella pass 24 feb 2024
+ptarmigan in the spindrift

 Hunkering down among willow stems to escape January’s raking winds.